 Core workouts may feel like a drag; after all they’re designed to strengthen and condition one’s body to build proper posture and in some cases, develop toned abdominal muscles.
 While getting a six-pack toned abs (or not) may depend on different people’s fitness choices, we still recommend these core exercises that you may insert into your fitness routine to improve your balance and reduce back pain.

-These exercises take only 8 minutes, quick and short enough to squeeze in any time of the day.
+These exercises take only eight minutes, quick enough to squeeze in any time of the day.

 Begin with an all fours move by using both hands and knees in quadruped position.
 Extend your knees and shift weight to your upper body, then pull one closer to your shoulders.
 This simple move, which strengthens the abdomen and the back, is perfect for beginners to practice their balance, as it trains the body to get support from head to heel.